tc39/proposal-observable/EventTargetObservable.md

     index = circularIndex(index + direction, posts.length)
   }

-  let summary = posts[index];
+  const summary = posts[index];

-  // use a global currentOperation flag to detect when another
+  // capture current operation id in closure so it can be used to
-  // operation has been dispatched after this one. let thisOperation = ++currentOperation;
+  // confirm operation is not outdated when Promise resolves let thisOperation = ++currentOperation;
   return preloadImage(summary.image).
     then(
       () => {
-        // if the current operation is not longer this one,
-        // short-circuit.
-        if (thisOperation === currentOperation) {
+        // short-circuit this is no longer the current operation if (thisOperation === currentOperation) {
           titleLabel.innerText = summary.title
           displayedImage.src = detail.image || "./noimagefound.gif"
         }
       },
       e => {
-        // if the current operation is not longer this one,
-        // short-circuit.
-        if (thisOperation === currentOperation) {
+        // short-circuit this is no longer the current operation if (thisOperation === currentOperation) {
           titleLabel.innerText = summary.title
           displayedImage.src = "./errorloadingpost.png";